 In women with PCOS this amino acid helps reduce insulin levels and makes your body more sensitive to insulin.
 Study using NAC in women who were clomiphene resistant and had ovarian drilling.
 After ovarian drilling, the women given NAC compared to a placebo showed a significantly higher increase in both ovulation and pregnancy rates and lower incidence of miscarriage.

 Arginine can be helpful in reversing insulin resistance.
-In one study, a combination of both arginine and N-acetyl cysteine were given to women with Polycystic Ovary Syndrome.
-The two amino acids help to improve blood sugar and insulin control and also increased the number of menstrual cycles and ovulation with one women becoming pregnant on the second month.
+In one study, a combination of both arginine and N-acetyl cysteine was given to women with Polycystic Ovary Syndrome.
+The two amino acids help to improve blood sugar and insulin control and also increased the number of menstrual cycles and ovulation with one woman becoming pregnant in the second month.

 Carnitine helps your body break down fat to release energy and can help improve insulin sensitivity.

 Tyrosine is helpful for women with PCOS who are overweight as it helps to suppress the appetite and burn off fat.

 This amino acid is useful for helping with sugar cravings as it can be converted to sugar for energy and so takes away the need to eat something sweet.
 It also helps to build and maintain muscle which is important for fat burning.

 BCAAs include three amino acids leucine, isoleucine and valine.
 They are important in PCOS because they help to balance blood sugar and having good levels of these BCAAs can have a beneficial effect on your body weight

 A study used inositol (2,000mg) in combination with NAC (600mg), a significant increase in ovulation rates.